-Check with your doctor to ensure safety before starting an exercise program.
-Do not engage in any activity that causes chest pain, excessive shortness of breath, dizziness, or lightheadedness.
+Check with your doctor before starting an exercise program.
+Do not engage in any activity that causes chest pain, excessive shortness of breath, dizziness or lightheadedness.
 Stop immediately if you experience any of these symptoms.

-Start slowly.
-It is recommended by the American Heart Association and the American College of Sports Medicine that people exercise most days of the week in an aerobic fashion.
+The American Heart Association and the American College of Sports Medicine recommend that people exercise most days of the week in an aerobic fashion.
 This type of exercise is repetitive in nature and uses multiple muscle groups.
-Examples of aerobic exercises include cycling, swimming, walking, elliptical machines, and step machines.
+Examples of aerobic exercises include cycling, swimming, walking, elliptical machines and step machines.

-Note your activities on a calendar or in a record book.
+- Note your activities on a calendar or in a record book.
 Record the type of exercise, distance/amount of time, and how you felt during the activity.
 This will help you keep track of your progress – and serve as motivation to keep going!

 If there is a break in your exercise due to illness or other factors, remember that your body adapts to whatever level of exertion is put on it.
 You might have to restart at a slightly slower level than before the break.